The Origins and History of 42 U.S.C. § 1983

 42 U.S.C. § 1983, often referred to simply as Section 1983, is a fundamental statute in American civil rights law.
 It provides individuals with a mechanism to sue state officials and local governments for constitutional violations.
 Its origins, history, and evolution are deeply tied to the nation’s struggle with civil rights and federalism.
 This article explores the genesis, legislative intent, and subsequent development of Section 1983.

-The Historical Context
+The Historical Context and Section 1983

 The Civil Rights Act of 1871